lenincompres/DOM.js/README.md

 DOM.set({
   main: {
     style: {
-      lang: 'scss',
+      lang: "scss",
-      content: 'main { margin: 20px; font-family: Tahoma; color: gray; }';
+      content: "main { margin: 20px; font-family: Tahoma; color: gray; }", },
-    },
-    content: 'This style is applied to all MAIN elements in the page.'
+    content: "This style is applied to all MAIN elements in the page.", }
-  }
 });
 ```